prototypefund/DeKUF/README.md

     docker compose up

 This will build and spawn the server, and a sufficient amount of clients.
+If you want to launch a fresh demo, add the `--force-recreate` option.

 **Note:** The amount of clients needs to be at least `Group size * Group count`, at the time of writing that's **4**.
 If the number is now higher, you might need